-- has updated its ACOP to implement any new statutory or regulatory requirements and updated any existing regulations - continues to work with our Section 3 Coordinator to expand the resident training program with Section 3 opportunities - had an average vacancy rate for 2019 of 1.06% - is currently updating its procedure manual to minimize fraud - is currently working on a Maintenance Plan that includes lead based paint abatement - has provided all units that are federally assisted with carbon monoxide detectors - converted 153 units to a Section 8 platform and 38 units to RAD to utilize a mix of public and private dollars to fund necessary site improvements
+- HACS had an average vacancy rate for 2020 of .63%. - HACS has updated its ACOP to implement any new statutory or regulatory requirements and updated any existing regulations. - HACS continues to work with our Section 3 Coordinator to expand the resident training program with Section 3 opportunities. - HACS is currently updating its procedure manual to minimize fraud. - management is educating field staff to identify EIV discrepancies to mitigate fraud. - HACS is currently working on a Maintenance Plan that includes lead based paint abatement. - HACS has commenced a replacement project to replace current detectors with carbon monoxide/smoke detectors containing voice alerts, with the first round to be completed in by the end of 2021. - HACS converted 153 units to a Section 8 platform and 38 units to RAD to utilize a mix of public and private dollars to fund necessary site improvements.